International Student On-Campus Employment

 - Visit this webpage to find more information about ONU's Student Employment Program

-- International students cannot work more than 15 hours a week during the academic year.
-During breaks and summer, most international students can work more than 15 hours.
+- International students cannot work more than 20 hours a week when classes are in session.
+During breaks and summer, full-time on-campus employment is permitted.